OualidZM/Agenda_DB/README.md

 # Agenda Con Base de Datos

-In this PHP practice, we needed to make a contact list with a connection to the database (postgres), and be able to do CRUD (Create, Read, Update, Deleat).
+In this PHP practice, we needed to make a contact list with a connection to the database (postgres), and be able to do CRUD (Create, Read, Update, Delete).

 ## First step